Master of Physiotherapy (M7C)

 Admission to the Master of Physiotherapy is highly competitive and achieving the entry requirements does not guarantee an offer for this course.

-Applicants who meet the entry requirements are ranked and offers are made based on the number of places available.
+Applicants who meet the entry requirements are ranked on academic performance and offers are made based on the number of places available.

 This course uses a minimum credit average GPA requirement for prior tertiary education and equivalent ranks as part of the admission process.